Asjidkalam/SubRecon/README.md

 # SubRecon
 Fast Subdomain Takeover Enumeration tool written in Go.
 It uses Golang concurrency and hence is very fast.
 It can easily detect potential subdomain takeovers that exist.
+Currently it only has 3 services, more services will be added soon..

 ## Installing